avamsykiran/JavaFSD2to7/JavaSE_15july22_21July22/README.md

                         interface 'extends' another interface
                         class 'impolements' an interface

-                        constructor chaining is the process fo executing all the constructors of all the super classes in order as and when an object is allocated for a class.
+                        constructor chaining is the process of executing all the constructors of all the super classes in order as and when an object is allocated for a class.

-                        'this'      used to call a constructor from another constructor of the same class 'super'     used to call a super class construcotr from the sub class constructor 'final'
+                        'this'      used to call a constructor from another constructor of the same class 'super'     used to call a super class constructor from the sub class constructor 'final'
                                     final local variables
                                     final class variables
-                                    final instance variables        those variables will be trated as constants
+                                    final instance variables        those variables will be treated as constants

                                     final classes can not be extended any furhtur, final classes can not ahve any sub-classes.